 Is it common for dental crowns to chip or crack?

+Before we go deeper, let us first explore about dental crown types and how are dental crowns made.
 A dental crown can be made of metals, porcelain-fused-to-metal, resin, ceramic or porcelain.
-Dental crowns do not chip that easily because they are made to be strong2, but it does happen.
-Crowns can crack or chip when you fall, grind your teeth, or bite down on something hard.
+While it is true that dental crowns do not chip that easily because they are made to be strong2, the fact is that chips do happen sometimes.
+Crowns can crack or chip when you fall, grind your teeth or bite down on something hard.

 At Dental Designs, we use crowns made of sturdy, modern ceramic material that not only has a long track record of success with patients but allows us to conserve more tooth material during the bonding process as well.